apparebit/shantay/README.md

 operational, and the `--last` date is three days before today—one day to allow for the Americas being six to nine hours behind Europe and another two days to allow for some posting delay.

+Depending on available memory and processor cores, `--workers` may speed up distillation and/or summarization.
+It takes the number of worker processes as its only argument.
+Since Pola.rs is rather aggressive in its use of hardware resources, the number of workers should probably be small, 2 or 3, no more.

 Summary statistics are stored in `db.parquet` for the full database and in a file named after the category, platform, or filter for distilled data.
 For